toanhminh0412/Business-Project/README.md

 * Need to fix searching algorithm

 Working on:
-- Add ordering for table data:
-+ By number of upvotes
-+ By most recently created/saved
-+ By popularity

 - Add a search bar on top of the table, look for a command with a certain name within the table